Grodzisk Mazowiecki–Zawiercie railway: Modernization after 2009

-In June 2008 PKP ordered ten (10) Siemens Eurosprinter ES64U4 Taurus electric locomotives capable of 200 km/h, the first of which reached a speed of 235 km/h in a test on the CMK line on 28 May 2009.
+In June 2008 PKP ordered ten Siemens Eurosprinter ES64U4 Taurus electric locomotives designated as PKP class EU44 in Poland, capable of 200 km/h, the first of which reached a speed of 235 km/h in a test on the CMK line on 28 May 2009.
 Delivery of the 10 locomotives was completed in June 2010.
 Despite their high speed capability these locomotives were initially assigned to conventional services operating at less than 160 km/h.

-On 29 August 2009 PKP signed a contract with Thales Rail Signalling to install European Train Control System (ETCS) Level 1 signalling on the CMK rail line, a very modern signalling system which is being installed throughout the European Union particularly on high-speed rail lines.
+On 29 August 2009 PKP signed a contract with Thales Rail Signaling to install European Train Control System (ETCS) Level 1 signaling on the CMK rail line, a modern signaling system which is being installed throughout the European Union particularly on high-speed rail lines.
 ETCS replaces lineside signals by data transmission to an on-board computer on the train, with signal aspects, speed restrictions, and a safe braking curve displayed on a monitor in front of the driver.
-Level 1 retains lineside signals for trains operating at less than 160 km/h, while allowing ETCS-equipped trains to run at speeds above 160 km/h.
+Level 1 retains lineside signals for trains operating at less than 160 km/h, while allowing ETCS equipped trains to run at speeds above 160 km/h.
 ETCS satisfies the requirement of cab signalling for high speed trains, while also providing greatly increased safety.
-The ETCS signalling on the CMK was certified on 21 November 2013, allowing trains on the CMK to operate at 200 km/h.
+The ETCS signaling on the CMK was certified on 21 November 2013, allowing trains on the CMK to operate at 200 km/h.

-On 30 May 2011, PKP signed a contract to procure twenty Alstom Pendolino ETR 610 trains capable of a maximum speed of 250 km/h (155 mph) for delivery in 2014.
+On 30 May 2011, PKP signed a contract to procure twenty Alstom Pendolino ETR 610 trains, designated PKP class ED250, capable of a maximum speed of 250 km/h (155 mph) for delivery in 2014.
 The first Alstom Pendolino was delivered on 12 August 2013.
-Plans exist to convert the electrification of the CMK line from the present 3 kV DC to 25 kV AC, and the Pendolinos and the new Siemens ES64U4 locomotives can operate on both electrical systems.
-Initially, the Pendolino trains will run on the CMK line at 200 km/h, but when the CMK electrification is converted to 25 kV AC, they will be able to run at 250 km/h.
+Plans exist to change the electrification of the CMK line from the present 3 kV DC to 25 kV AC, and the Pendolinos and the Siemens ES64U4 locomotives can operate on both electrical systems.
+Initially, the Pendolino trains run on the CMK line at 200 km/h, but when the CMK electrification is changed to 25 kV AC, they will be able to run at 250 km/h.